porridgewithraisins/jam-bot/README.md

 -   [x] Add looping capabilities
 -   [x] Make youtube search better
 -   [x] music.youtube.com support
--   [ ] Add pagination for !queue command.
--   [ ] Enable guilds to save playlists to use later
+-   [x] Enable guilds to save playlists to use later
 -   [ ] Add message managing features similar to rythm's !clean to remove the bot's clutter from text channels
+-   [ ] Queue pagination when showing the !queue command.
+Plan is to use the new embed buttons.
+-   [ ] Random encoding bugs occur sometimes, find fix.